HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/security/remove-hpovuser.md

 ```

-Retrieve "Sally" user account using `Get-HPOVUser`, then pipe it to `Remove-HPOVUser`.
+Retrieve "Sally" user account using Get-HPOVUser, then pipe it to Remove-HPOVUser.

 ## Parameters